 - Swiss Army Knife, 2oz: The classic!
 With 2 blades, tweezers, scissors and the ever important bottle opener.

-Total Hygiene and First Aid Weight: ❤ oz.
+Total Hygiene and First Aid Weight: less than 3 oz.

 Base Weight Total: 10 lbs.
 9 oz.